Player Piano for Sale

 How does a player piano work?

-Easily!
+It works seamlessly!
 Basically any player piano built in the last 50 years works using a digital system.
 A mechanism is installed invisibly under the keybed of any upright or grand piano, along with a computer that translates MIDI into playable notes.

 After installing this player system, you’ll be able to connect your piano to your mobile device via Bluetooth.
 And at this point, you’ll have access to thousands of songs that your piano can play itself.